Koenkk/zigbee2mqtt.io/docs/guide/adapters/README.md

 The above flashing tools can be used to upgrade the firmware on an existing adapter without needing to repair devices.
 See the [FAQ](https://www.zigbee2mqtt.io/guide/faq/#what-does-and-does-not-require-repairing-of-all-devices) for information on what does and does not require repairing of devices.

 #### Is your OS unable to find your device?
 If you're asking yourself "Why won't my dongle or adapter show up?" when you are using (for example) Flash Programmer 2, chances are that your OS can't communicate with your device over VCP (Virtual COM Port), causing your dongle not showing up as a flashable device.
-To fix this problem, be sure to install a USB-to-UART bridge VCP driver like the one at [Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
+To fix this problem, be sure to install a USB-to-UART bridge VCP driver like the one at [Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) or [FTDI Chip](https://ftdichip.com/drivers/vcp-drivers/).

 ### Router
 Besides serving as a coordinator some adapters can also be used as a Zigbee router (check if there is a router firmware by clicking on your adapter).
 To factory reset/pair: